What Is Performance Improvement?

 Then, Investigate It.

 Once we’ve defined the performance, we explore everything the organization does, both intentionally and accidentally, that impacts performance either positively or negatively.
+It is crucial to balance personal life and professional responsibilities to identify and address performance gaps effectively.
 This means looking at things like existing systems and processes that are in place, available resources, feedback systems, management support, culture, relationships, etc. Some of these behavior influences help make the job easier and some get in the way.

 In some cases, you may be looking for a performance gap—the difference between a performer with excellent results and one who with outputs that are subpar.
 The goal here is to investigate this gap and find out what is causing it.
 If the problem can be identified and removed, everyone can produce exemplary results.